 iOS Install Receipt Validation

-Apple provides a receipt for each app installed on an iOS device through iTunes.
+Apple provides a receipt for each app installed on an iOS device through the App Store.
 The receipt can be used to verify that the app has been installed by a real user on a real device.
 Receipt verification is a multi-step process:

 - Making sure that a receipt exists.